-Each scent is available in a traditional eau de parfum in a 1.7 ounce bottle for $19, a brush-on fragrance pen (think of it as a rollerball alternative) for $14.69, and a Hair & Body Mist for $9.
+Each scent is available in a traditional eau de parfum in a 1.7 ounce bottle for $20 and a Hair & Body Mist for $10.
 I know "affordable" means different things to everyone, but considering most fragrances are $50 or more, those prices are definitely worth calling out.

 And they’re just…great.
 I really didn’t know what to expect but the caliber of these scents competes with some of the biggest names in fragrance.
 But let’s just get into each one, shall we?

 Below I have each fragrance, with an “inspired by” and “notes of” sections that I pulled from the Target product page.
 I included these because I think they do a great job of succinctly telling you what to expect from the scent, and then I give you the low down after.

 - Inspired by the richness of pure vanilla beans

 - Notes of: Bergamot, jasmine, apple blossom, madagascar vanilla bean, sandalwood

 Why don’t we start off with an absolute banger.
 Vanilla Bourbon is a perfect example of exactly what Mix:Bar does, and the way it does it so well.